FUEL-CRYPTO/fuel/README.md

      Command                                Description
      -------                                -----------
+     authoritative                          Display the authoritative node
      blockchain <start|stop|status>         Manage the blockchain process
      block <index>                          Display a block in the blockchain last                                   Display the last block in the blockchain length                                 Display the current blockchain length
-     register <protocol>://<ip>:<port>      Register a new node on the blockchain network
+     nodes                                  Display the list of nodes connected to the network register <protocol>://<ip>:<port>      Register a new node on the blockchain network